complyue/hadui/README.md

 ## Why Hadui

-> I had been faithful to use CodeWorld as the workbench for my team, only
+> I had been faithful to use [CodeWorld](https://code.world/haskell) as the
-> to find out it runs the program by the browser, i.e. all in frontend,
+> workbench for my team, but to find out that it runs the program by the browser,
+> i.e. all in frontend, no backend.
+>
-> no backend.
-So comes Hadui - web UI to Haskell programs in backend.
+> So comes Hadui - web UI to Haskell programs in backend.

 The idea behind Hadui is rather simple, just to use a web browser in place of the traditional terminal based console UI.
 Therefore, web